-With that in mind let’s take a look at some of the best beginner electronic drum sets out there.
+With that in mind let’s take a look at some of the best beginner electronic drum sets on the market today in 2018.

 Roland TD-1K Electronic Drum Kit

-A great offering from Roland specifically catering for beginners to the instrument.
+A great offering from Roland electronic drums specifically catering for beginners to the instrument.

 This kit comes with 4 drum pads and 3 cymbal pads and is a good electronic drum kit to learn on.